peterarsentev/code_quality_principles/README.md

  ### 4. Don't use exceptions.
 Exceptions make your code ugly.

-Frequently, my students ask me question about exception.
+Frequently, my students ask me questions about exception.
 Why do we need it or how to use it?
-If you asked me such question, before I have written about this principle I would tell you follows:
-Exception is used when you need to notify clients about unordinary situation in code.
-Generally, We just rethrow this exception or print it to console.
+If you asked me such questions, before I wrote about this principle I would tell you follows: Exception is used when you need to notify clients about unusual situation in code.
+Generally, we just rethrow this exception or print it to console.
 We don't try to handle it.

 If we had had such behavior in real life it would be ridiculous.
 Let's consider you need a taxi.
 When the taxi comes, a driver tells you that you need to take repair tools, because a car may break on road and you have to fix it.
-It is the same situation, when you use code, which throw exceptions.
+It is the same situation, when you use code which throws exceptions.

 Now I would like to propagate a new idea about exception.

-Let's consider the follow common interface.
+Let's consider the following common interface.

      public interface ExtResource<T> {